php-guidelines/standards/accepted/PSR-0.md

 Mandatory
 ---------

-* A fully-qualified namespace and class must have the following structure `\<Vendor Name>\(<Namespace>\)*<Class Name>`
+* A fully-qualified namespace and class can have the following structure `\<Vendor Name>\(<Namespace>\)*<Class Name>`
-* Each namespace must have a top-level namespace ("Vendor Name").
+* Each namespace can have a top-level namespace ("Vendor Name").
 * Each namespace can have as many sub-namespaces as it wishes.
-* Each namespace separator is converted to a `DIRECTORY_SEPARATOR` when loading from the file system.
+* Each namespace separator may be converted to a `DIRECTORY_SEPARATOR` when loading from the file system.
 * Each `_` character in the CLASS NAME is converted to a `DIRECTORY_SEPARATOR`.
 The `_` character has no special meaning in the